-As a notary public in the District of Columbia, you have UNLIMITED financial liability on EVERY document you notarize.
+As a notary public in the District of Columbia, you have unlimited financial liability on every document you notarize.
 You do not want to take the office of Notary Public lightly.
 The District of Columbia Online Notary Course is the fastest, easiest and most affordable way for you to learn what to do and how to protect yourself as a notary.
 Whether you are a new or current notary public, you should spend some time learning the laws.
-It's less expensive than an attorney consult!

 How to Become a Notary Public in District of Columbia

 - Complete the Online Washington D.C.
 Notary Training Course (not required)

 - Complete the District of Columbia's Notary Public Application.